Title: Cow (FS II.11)

 Details: Edition unlimited with 100 signed with a rubber stamp and numbered on verso; some dated on recto.

-Cow 11 As A part of Andy Warhol’s Larger Body of Work
+Cow 11 As Part of Andy Warhol’s Larger Body of Work